How It All Began

 With these thoughts in mind, three friends in Adelaide decided to act and established the Messinian Brotherhood of SA, which was destined to become the vehicle for the social and cultural activities of all Messinians.

 The Birth of the Organisation

 At the time, it is very likely that there were many Messinians in Adelaide, thinking along the same lines and even planning the establishment of a Messinian Organisation but no steps had actually been taken until September 1959.

-Vasilis Plemenos from Kalamata approached his good friend Angelos Bouzalas from Klisoura Pylias with the idea of forming a Messinian Organisation in Adelaide, but Angelos was opposed to Vasili’s idea.
-More discussions took place with George Mantis from Neromylos Pylias taking a stand in favour of the idea.
+Vassilis Plemenos from Kalamata approached his good friend Angelos Bouzalas from Klisoura, Pylias, with the idea of forming a Messinian Organisation in Adelaide, but Angelos was opposed to the idea.
+More discussions took place with George Mantis from Neromylos, Pylias, who took a stand in favour of the idea.

 It took quite some time before Angelos Bouzalas would come around but after repeated discussions with George and Vassilis, Angelos finally agreed to the establishment of a Messinian Organisation for South Australia.